The Beach Boys: CBS signing and M.I.U. Album

 At the beginning of 1977, the Beach Boys had enjoyed their most lucrative concert tours ever, with the band playing in packed stadiums and earning up to $150,000 per show.
 Concurrently, the band was the subject of a record company bidding war, as their contract with Warner Bros. had been set to expire soon.
 Stephen Love arranged for the Beach Boys to sign an $8 million deal with CBS Records on March 1.
 Numerous stipulations were given in the CBS contract, including that Brian was required to write at least four songs per album, co-write at least 70% of all the tracks, and produce or co-produce alongside his brothers.
 Another part of the deal required the group to play thirty concerts a year in the U.S., in addition to one tour in Australia and Japan, and two tours in Europe.
+The first Beach Boys-related release on CBS was Dennis' solo album Pacific Ocean Blue, which would be issued in August 1977.

-Within weeks of the CBS contract, Stephen was effectively fired by the band, with one of the alleged reasons being that Mike had not permitted Stephen to sign on his behalf while at a TM retreat in Switzerland.
+Within weeks of the CBS contract, the band dismissed Stephen, with one of the alleged reasons being that Mike had not permitted Stephen to sign on his behalf while at a TM retreat in Switzerland.
 For Stephen's replacement, the group hired Carl's friend Henry Lazarus, an entertainment business owner that had no prior experience in the music industry.
 Lazarus arranged a major European tour for the Beach Boys, starting in late July, with stops in Germany, Switzerland, and France.
-Due to poor planning, the tour was cancelled shortly before it began, as Lazarus had failed to complete the necessary paperwork.
-The group subsequently fired Lazarus and were sued by many of the concert promoters, with losses of $200,000 in preliminary expenses and $550,000 in potential revenue.
+Due to poor planning, the tour was cancelled shortly before it began.
+The band dismissed Lazarus and were sued by many of the concert promoters, with losses of $200,000 in preliminary expenses and $550,000 in potential revenue.